YanchikFox/RustLikeGame/README.md

 - Add new building pieces by creating `ConstructionFactory` assets and derived `Construction` subclasses.
 - Extend the construction FSM by inheriting from `BuildingState` or `StateWithChangeTracking` for new states.
 - Define new items through `Item` scriptable objects and reference them in inventories or cost lists.

-## License

-No explicit license is included.
-Add one before distributing the project publicly.